8 min read

-Ovarian Cysts: What They Are, When to Worry, and When to Reassure Yourself
+Ovarian Cysts: When to Worry and What to Know

 Being told you have an ovarian cyst can feel alarming, but in the vast majority of cases, there is no cause for concern.
-Ovarian cysts are extremely common — most women of reproductive age will develop at least one during their lifetime, often without ever knowing it.
+In my clinic, I see women referred with ovarian cysts almost every week — and the conversation almost always begins with the same question: “Should I be worried?”
+The answer, in the overwhelming majority of cases, is no. Ovarian cysts are extremely common.
+Most women of reproductive age will develop at least one during their lifetime, often without ever knowing it.
 Understanding what they are, how they behave, and when they genuinely require attention can save a great deal of unnecessary anxiety.

 What are ovarian cysts?